For the article, we will discuss the benefits of Schengen countries and the things you need to consider when travelling.

 The benefits of a Schengen visa can be as simple as travelling from Germany to Luxembourg without having to go through passport control each time you cross the border.

-Or more complex like moving goods and trades across borders.
+Or, more complex things like moving goods and trades across borders.

 The Schengen area has also reduced the time it takes to move goods across Europe.